There is a part of the Christmas story that I don’t recall seeing in many or even possibly any Nativity plays.

 Some people might ask where God was is in the midst of this great evil?

-Matthew says that God foresaw this would happen and Jeremiah prophesied about it, but we also need to be clear that knowing something will happen is not the same as wanting it to happen.
+Matthew says that God foresaw this would happen and Jeremiah prophesied about it, but it is worth emphasizing that knowing something will happen is not the same as wanting it to happen.

 God knew what would happen and he warned the Magi and Joseph about it.
 Did he also try to warn everyone else?
 Were those people not listening or did God not even try?
 We can’t possibly know the answer to these questions, but we do know that God created a world without suffering and pain and that one day he will make a new heaven and a new earth that will be the same.

-Killing and conflict breaks the heart of God but for now he isn’t putting a stop to all of it.
-God wants us to freely choose him and that means that he doesn’t force people to behave in certain ways.
+Killing and conflict breaks God’s heart but for now he allows these things even though he doesn’t want them.
+God hates evil and he has the power to stop it but he chooses not to becasue of the free will he has given us.
+God wants us to freely choose him and that means that he doesn’t force us or any of the people on Earth to behave in certain ways.

-Is it time to reject nativity niceness and to re inject reality into the Christmas story?
-In facing up to the darkness in the story, we allow it to remind us that we need to pray about the evil that is at work in the world today.
+In facing up to the darkness in the Nativity, we allow it to remind us that we need to pray about the evil that is at work in the world today.
 As we face the reality of darkness, we need to ensure that we don’t become obsessed with or overwhelmed by it.

 We need to keep looking to the light!